h5tark/whiteblack-hackintosh/README.md

 # Tips

-Turn off GateKeeper (Open app from Anywhere):

-`sudo spctl --master-disable`
+Turn off GateKeeper (Open app from Anywhere), run `sudo spctl --master-disable` and `sudo spctl --master-enable` to turn it on.